longturn/freeciv21/docs/General/faq.rst

 Several reasons.
 For example, the AI is heavily playtested under and customized to the default ruleset and server settings.
 Although there are several provisions in the code to adapt to changing rules, playing under different conditions is quite a handicap for it.
-Though mostly the AI simply doesn't have a good, all encompassing strategy besides "eliminate nation x".
+Though mostly the AI simply doesn't have a good, all encompassing strategy besides :strong:`"eliminate nation x"`.

 To make the game harder, you could try putting some or all of the AI into a team.
 This will ensure that they will waste no time and resources negotiating with each other and spend them trying to eliminate you.
 They